michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 21. AND when the eight days completed to circumcise the child, his name was called Jeshu, for he was so called by the angel before he was conceived in the womb

-22. And when were completed, the days of their purification according to the law of Musha, they carried him up to Urishlem, to present himLiterally, that they might make him stand before, &c.
-So also the Latin Vulgate. before the Lord:
+22. And when were completed, the days of their purification according to the law of Musha, they carried him up to Urishlem, to present him

-23. (as it is written in the law of the Lord, That every malewho openeth the matrix the holy to the Lord shall be called:)
+23. (as it is written in the law of the Lord, That every male

 24. and to offer the sacrifice as it is said in the law of the Lord, A pair of turtle-doves, or two of the young of pigeons.